Technically my title is misleading because paper towels come from forests not individual trees, but more on that below.

-No. Tissue use is a growing global product category meaning we’re buying more not fewer paper towels as time goes on.
+No. Tissue use is a growing global product category, meaning we’re buying more, not fewer paper towels as time goes on.

-In fact tissue growth, especially paper towel growth is extremely large in the USA.
+Tissue growth, especially paper towel growth is extremely large in the USA.
 According to Brad Kalil, Director of Tissue, RISI.
 Some quick points about growth in this sector include…

 - The tissue market is one of the strongest growing segments in forest products.